morganbanet/morganbanet/README.md

 Hi,

 Thanks for taking a look at my profile.
 My name is Alex Morgan and I'm a developer based in the UK, and can work on both front-end & back-end of a web application.
-I have knoweldge of frameworks, libraries, and languages such as React, JavaScript, Express, Node.js, MongoDB, Firebase, Vitest, React Testing Library, Cypress, and more.
+I have knoweldge of frameworks, libraries, and languages such as React, TypeScript, JavaScript, Express, Node.js, MongoDB, Firebase, Vitest, React Testing Library, Cypress, and more.

 Feel free to take a look around my GitHub profile.
 I have carefully placed my best personal projects in their own repos with all their relevant information, and have pinned them below.